 When your cuticles and nails are moisturized, they’re more pliable.
 And when they’re more pliable, there is less of a chance of them chipping!

-No matter the time or place, I always reach for my L’Occitane Shea Butter Hand Cream.
-It’s lightweight and easy to throw in my purse when I’m on the go.
+No matter the time or place, I always reach for my Peak 10 Skin Soothe Hand Cream.
+It’s lightweight and doesn’t feel greasy.
+Plus, it’s super easy to throw in my purse!

 Upgrade Your Home Manicure With an Oil

 Another way to keep your cuticles and nails moisturized is with a manicure oil.